 Prerequisite(s): 3 sem. hrs. of philosophy or third year standing.
 (3-0; 3-0) PHIL 390 Existentialism (3 sem. hrs.)
-Questions having to do with the meaning, nature, and predicament of human existence: the problem of truth and values, the meaning of human activity, existential angst (anxiety), freedom and responsibility, God, alienation, interpersonal relationships, death, despair, authentic and inauthentic modes of living, etc. Key figures include Kierkegaard, Nietzsche, Heidegger, and Sartre, as well as some literary works by Dostoevsky, Hemingway, and Kafka.
-NB: Not offered every year.
+Through the profound questions they ask about human life, we explore the verities of human embodiment from the theist (Kierkegaard, Dostoevsky, Heschel, and Percy) and from the non-theist (Nietzsche, Hesse, Heidegger, Camus, and Sartre) existentialist perspectives: Are there invariants within the human condition?
+Is human identity essentially tied to its historical-cultural embodiment?
+Do humans have an essence or nature?
+Are humans fundamentally different from all other animals?
+Is there meaning to human life?
+Are human relationships doomed to failure?
+Are humans capable of authentic lives?
+Is the notion of God merely a comforting projection arising out of human weakness?
+Etc. NB: Not offered every year.
 See department chair.
 Prerequisite(s): Second year standing or 3 sem. hrs. of philosophy.
 (3-0 or 3-0) PHIL 412 Issues in Contemporary Philosophy (3 sem. hrs.)
 Central issues arising in 20th century philosophy, particularly within the Anglo-American analytic movement.
 Recent topics have included the rise and demise of logical positivism, the philosophy of Wittgenstein, Rorty's attack on the Mirror of Nature, and issues raised by continental European philosophy.
 NB: Not offered every year.
 See department chair.
 Prerequisite(s): 9 sem. hrs. of philosophy and third year standing.
 3 sem. hrs. of philosophy and third year standing.
 (3-0 or 3-0) PHIL 415 Contemporary Political Philosophy (3 sem. hrs.)
 This course examines the political thought of 20th century political philosophers, primarily from the Western political tradition.
 Attention is given to selected primary and secondary literature of contemporary political theorists.
 Systematic examination of different theorists encourages a broader understanding of the rich tradition of political philosophy in the 20th century.
 Cross-listed: POLS 415.